-HostGator recently published this article related to this topic: What the July Google Chrome Update Means for Your Website
+HostGator published this article related to the topic as well: What the July Google Chrome Update Means for Your Website

 If you have any questions regarding this topic or any others, please reach out to our Support Team via email at <firstname.lastname@example.org> or by phone at 1 (855) 981-7557.